 There are several car insurance companies but not all of them will always meet your expectations.
 If you don’t know where to look, start your search with these carriers:

-The Metromile Insurance (review) option offers a big difference with their pay-per-mile insurance structure that can help you save big.
+- Metromile Insurance option offers a big difference with their pay-per-mile insurance structure that can help you save big.
 Whether you barely drive, commute around town, or use the car to get away on the weekends, per-mile car insurance could cut your bill in half.

 - You can save up to 54% on your car insurance by learning about Root.
-They offer a rate based primarily on how you drive, so it’s fair insurance.
-No gimmicks.
-For a limited time, if you take the test drive and get a quote, you can earn a $50 cash bonus.
+They offer a rate based primarily on how you drive, so it’s fair insurance and you can get a quote in 5 minutes.

 How to Shop for Car Insurance

 Looking to learn how to shop for car insurance?
-Here’s what you need to know if you’re looking for low-cost auto insurance.
+Here’s what you need to know if you’re looking to save money on car insurance.

 For example, a proven strategy to get exclusive discounts is to buy multiple insurance policies from one company.
 You can buy home insurance or multiple auto insurance and which can lead to a lower car insurance premium.